anish911/webdesign-project-presenter/README.md

 <br/>
 ------------------------------
 <br/>
-Navigation title is image EXIF title.
-Right click image and edit EXIF title!
+Navigation title is image desciption title.
+Right click image and edit description title!
 </p>
 <p>
 You can see the project live <a href="http://presenter.siteparticles.com/" target="_blank" title="Easy Web-Site Design Presenter">HERE</a>